resir014/resir014.github.io/_posts/2015-07-11-on-disruptive-innovations.md

 Could LINE be behind all this?

-## Marketing-focused crap make apps feel bloated
+## Digression: Marketing-focused crap make apps feel bloated

 There comes a time where a piece of technology that might change the way we think about something comes along.
 And recently, we've been seeing the rise of a popular messaging app called Telegram.